Rental Agency

 streamable without a subscription

-Television can make you feel even more like you’re missing out–it’s much less available without subscriptions.
-This makes sense from a business perspective: a movie comes out once and is consumed in a 2-hour window, while a season of a hit show can trickle out over months.
-If Apple can get you hooked on a Ted Lasso or Ted Lasso Equivalent, you’re much more likely to hang around.
+Television is even less rentable.
+This makes sense from a business perspective: a movie comes out once and is consumed in 2 hours, while a season of a hit show trickles out over months.
+If Apple can get you hooked on a Ted Lasso or Ted Lasso Equivalent, you’re more likely to keep a subscription going.

 Stranger Things (Netflix)

 Also, there are no rules.
-HBO is keen on putting its stuff out more widely a year or so after release, and on prioritizing physical media releases.
+HBO is keen on putting its stuff out more widely a year or so after release.
+They also prioritize physical media releases.
 Respect.

 Game of Thrones (HBO)